How to Start Self-Editing your Book

 When to stop

 Please don’t forget that if your manuscript is going to a professional editor or proofreader, they are going to be changing and rearranging things a little (or sometimes a lot, if that has been agreed), so you won’t want to go too overboard just yet with making your book publish-ready.
-That would be a little like walking out of the hairdresser’s with a new hairdo and straight into a hurricane.
+That would be a little like dyeing your hair and then getting it cut.

 By all means, work on correcting all the errors you can find and ensuring your book is of a presentable standard, but just know that by sending it to a professional, it’s still a work in progress.